mattcg/language-tags/README.md

 #### tag.errors() ####

 Returns an array of `Error` objects if the tag is invalid.
 The `message` property of each is readable and helpful enough for UI output.
 The `code` property can be checked against the `Tag.ERR_*` constants.
+Each error will also have either a `subtag` or `tag` property with the code of the offending tag.

 #### tag.format() ####